2 days in Santiago, Chile: 12 things to do in the city

 • Spend a day in Viña del Mar, a classic beach town with beautiful manicured gardens.

-• If you’d like to combine Viña del Mar and Valparaíso in a day, this tour is a great option for a day trip, sans the hassle of figuring out your own transport on local buses.
+• If you’d like to combine Viña del Mar and Valparaíso in a day, this tour is a great option for a day trip, removing the hassle of figuring out your own transport on local buses.
+Check availability and prices online.

 Where to eat in Santiago